Interior painting costs explained by licensed pros. Learn what you'll really pay based on room size, prep work, paint quality & 5 other key factors.

 Key Factors Affecting Interior Painting Costs

-Based on comprehensive analysis, these are the primary cost drivers:
+Based on comprehensive analysis, these are the primary cost drivers for interior painting:

-5. **Home size and layout** - Larger areas and complex layouts increase costs
+5. **Home Size and Layout:** Larger homes and complex architectural layouts (e.g., vaulted ceilings, intricate trim) increase labor.

 In-Depth Look